 Cramps go hand in hand with periods.
-But when you arrive at perimenopause (the transitional time before you reach menopause), cramps aren’t always a sign that it’s that time of the month again.
+But in the years leading up to menopause, cramps aren’t always a sign that it’s that time of the month again.

-This post delves into the connection between cramps and menopause.
-We’ll look at what causes them, how to ease the discomfort, and a few things to try that could prevent them from happening altogether.
+So, in this post, I’ll delve into the connection between cramps and menopause.
+I’ll look at what causes the problem, how to ease the discomfort, and a few things to try that could prevent cramps from happening altogether.

 Two Types of Perimenopause Cramps